Zeno-6/dotfiles-andmore/README.md

 # Unix-like system dotfiles, customization, and more
-### Last updated: 5/27/2022
+### Last updated: 6/13/2022

 Dot files and more for my personal use.
-If you came across this repo and want to copy anything, feel free.
+If you came across this repo and want to copy anything, feel free to do so.

-The repo is licensed as "unlicensed", so literally do whatever you want with these.
+The repo is licensed as "unlicensed", so you can literally do whatever you want with these files.

 ### Actively maintained

-* Gentoo kernel configs (5.17.5) for Dell 7390 2-in-1 (note: the setting is somewhat minimal!)
+* Gentoo kernel configs
 * waybar config
 * riverwm config
+* bspwm/sxhkd config
+* polybar config
 * bashrc (make sure to rename to .bashrc)
-* Some wallpapers I collected

-### No longer actively maintained

-* bspwm & sxhtk configs
-* sway config
-* polybar config
-* xinitrc (make sure to rename to .xinitrc)
-* st-0.8.5 source code (patched and customized)
-* i3status-rust config

 Enjoy!